-Keep notes on each site as you go!
-This will make your life easier when submitting requests for reimbursement!

-Make regular contact with your Emergency Management Director (EMD).
-The EMD will share this information with Vermont Emergency Management to support the declaration of an emergency, both locally and statewide, which is needed to make the event eligible for

-Include everything in your damage assessment!
-Let FEMA be the ones to decide whether it's eligible.
-It is much easier to drop things from an application than it is to add

-Include "iffy" projects.
-They will not jeopardize other
+- Keep notes on each site as you go!
+This will make your life easier when submitting requests for reimbursement! - Make regular contact with your Emergency Management Director (EMD).
+The EMD will share this information with Vermont Emergency Management to support the declaration of an emergency, both locally and statewide, which is needed to make the event eligible for FEMA Funding. - FEMA be the ones to decide whether it's eligible.
+It is much easier to drop things from an application than it is to add them later. - Include "iffy" projects.
+They will not jeopardize other projects.
+And...they might get funded!